alexis-kf/website/modules/contrib/pwa/README.md

 ------------
 Progressive Web Apps are:

- * Reliable — Load instantly and never show an "Offline" screen to the visitor, even in uncertain network conditions.
- * Fast — Respond quickly to user interactions with silky smooth animations and no janky scrolling.
  * Engaging — Feel like a natural app on the device, with an immersive user experience.
   This new level of quality allows Progressive Web Apps to earn a place on the